 Through the Grocery Purchasing Program (GPP), Connecticut Foodshare will purchase high-demand products by the tractor-trailer load and then resell them to your program, at cost, saving you time and money.

 Many partner programs that have been purchasing at local retailers and membership clubs to keep their shelves stocked have been asking us to bring this program back.
 We heard you!
 Nearly 300 people responded to our recent food survey.
 We used your responses to create the list of foods for the Grocery Purchasing Program.
 Items will include cereal, rice, soup, shelf stable milk, canned fruit, mac and cheese, tuna, frozen chicken, frozen fish, and more.
-To provide additional assistance as you continue to struggle with high demand for services, Connecticut Foodshare will charge only 50% of the product cost through June 30, 2023, on Grocery Purchasing Program items, with the food bank covering the remainder.
+These products are available to the network at our cost; there is NO markup on this product.

 When ordering food, items in the GPP will be clearly marked with GPP in the description, as shown in the image below.
-Your shopping cart summary will show the total amount due for GPP items and already reflects the 50% subsidy in effect through June 30, 2023.
+Your shopping cart summary will show the total amount due for GPP items placed in your cart.

 If you use the Grocery Purchasing Program, please be sure that the Connecticut Foodshare invoices are getting e-mailed to your billing person so they can be paid within 30 days.
 If you need to update your account, please contact Codi Wayton at email@example.com.